City Baking Guide

 Breckenridge baking near 10,000 feet, minus the collapse and guesswork.

-Breckenridge kitchens sit around 9,600 feet, where ultra-thin air can quickly break sea-level baking formulas: cakes can over-expand, dough can overproof, and texture can dry out before structure stabilizes.
+Breckenridge is one of the highest-altitude pages on the site, and it behaves like it.
+At around 9,600 feet, ultra-thin air can break sea-level baking formulas quickly: cakes can over-expand, dough can overproof fast, and crumb can dry out before structure has time to stabilize.

 Elevation9,600 ft